Jezzamonn/fourier/content.md

 <canvas id="peace-epicycles" class="sketch" width=500 height=500></canvas>

 What’s going on here?

-Well we can think of the drawing as a 3D wave because of the way it moves around in time.
+Well, we can think of the drawing as a 3D shape because of the way it moves around in time.
+If you imagine the hand being drawn by a person, the three dimensions represent where the tip of their pencil is at that moment.
+The x and y dimensions tell us the position, and then the time dimension is the time at that moment.

 <canvas id="peace-3d" class="sketch" width=500 height=500></canvas>

-As we add more and more spirals, we get closer to representing the original shape.
+Now that we have a 3D pattern, we can't use the regular 2D sine waves to represent it.
+No matter how many of the 2D sine waves we add up, we'll never get something 3D.
+So we need something else.

+What we can use is the 3D spiral sine waves from before.
+If we add up lots of those, we can get something that looks like our 3D pattern.

+Remember, these waves look like circles when we look at them from front on.
+The name for the pattern of a circle moving around another circle is an epicycle.

 <canvas id="peace-build-up" class="sketch" width=500 height=500></canvas>
 <input id="peace-build-up-slider" type="range" min="0" max="1" value="1" step="any">

-*Use the slider above to control how many spirals there are.*
+*Use the slider above to control how many circles there are.*

 Like before, we get a pretty good approximation of the our pattern with just a few circles.
 With just a few it's able to create the shape fairly well.
 Because this is a fairly simple shape, all the last ones do is make the edges a little sharper.

-So, we can apply this process to any drawing really!
-Now it’s your chance to play around with it!
+All this applies to any drawing, really!
+Now it’s your chance to play around with it.

 <div class="multi-container">
 <div class="sketch" >